YashMankar/YashMankar/README.md

 - 👋 Hi, I’m @YashMankar
 - 👀 I’m interested in programing language
-- 🌱 I’m currently learning python
+- 🌱 I’m veteran at python programming
 - 💞️ I’m looking to collaborate on whatever u say:)
 - 📫 How to reach me : yashmankar4321@gmail.com